 What is Xeomin?

-- that is injected into glands that make saliva and is used to treat long-lasting (chronic) drooling (sialorrhea).
+- that is injected into glands that make saliva and is used to treat long-lasting (chronic) drooling (sialorrhea) in adults and in children 2 to 17 years of age.

 - that is injected into muscles and used to:

-- treat increased muscle stiffness in the arm because of upper limb spasticity.
+- treat increased muscle stiffness in the arm because of upper limb spasticity in adults.

-- treat the abnormal head position and neck pain with cervical dystonia (CD).
+- treat the abnormal head position and neck pain with cervical dystonia (CD) in adults.

-- treat abnormal spasm of the eyelids (blepharospasm).
+- treat abnormal spasm of the eyelids (blepharospasm) in adults.

-- improve the look of moderate to severe frown lines between the eyebrows (glabellar lines) for a short period of time (temporary).
+- improve the look of moderate to severe frown lines between the eyebrows (glabellar lines) for a short period of time (temporary) in adults.

-It is not known if Xeomin is safe and effective in children under 18 years of age.
+It is not known if Xeomin is safe and effective in children younger than:

 What is the most important information I should know about Xeomin?